-Date: - xx August 2016
+Date: --- October 2016

-Re: Notice of Unanticipated Thick Whois Privacy Issues
+Re: Privacy Issues in Thick Whois Implementation

-In accordance with Recommendation #3 of the GNSO Council Consensus Policy Recommendations on Thick Whois adopted by the ICANN Board on 7 February 2014 (the “Thick Whois Policy”), the Thick Whois Implementation Review Team (“IRT”) is hereby providing notice to the GNSO Council that privacy issues have emerged from the thin to thick data transition discussions that were not anticipated by the August 29, 2013 Expert Working Group Memo (the “EWG Memo”) and that appear to require additional policy consideration by the GNSO Council so that appropriate action can be taken as the Thick Whois Policy implementation process continues to move forward.

-Specifically, and as outlined in more detail below, the recent invalidation of the US-EU Safe Harbor Program and the adoption of the new EU-US “Privacy Shield” framework, the adoption of the General Data Protection Regulation (“GDPR”) in the European Union (“EU”) and the ongoing legal challenges and scrutiny regarding transfers of personal data to the US from the EU have resulted in significant uncertainty regarding data privacy requirements associated with the collection, storage, transmission and display of personally identifiable information (PII), specifically thick Whois data, that should be addressed as the implementation of the Thick Whois Policy moves forward.
+The Thick Whois Implementation Review Team (IRT) has discussed extensively some changes in the privacy law environment that have occurred since the GNSO Council Consensus Policy Recommendations on Thick Whois were adopted by the ICANN Board on 7 February 2014, and wish to share with you our observations.
+While the IRT has not reached consensus on whether any of these changes require additional policy consideration by the GNSO Council, we are in agreement that some of these changes may complicate the process of implementing the thick Whois policy by some registrars and registries.
+While we have no reason to think that the implementation issues that these registries and registrars must address will impede the timetable the IRT has proposed for making the transition to thick Whois structure for all gTLD registries, as unanimously recommended by the Council, we wanted you to be aware of them.

-Recommendation #3 of the Thick Whois Policy states:
+As you know, Recommendation #3 of the policy document approved by the ICANN Board read as follows:

 As part of the implementation process a legal review of law applicable to the transition of data from a thin to thick model that has not already been considered in the Expert Working Group (EWG) memo is undertaken and due consideration is given to potential privacy issues that may arise from the discussions on the transition from thin to thick Whois, including, for example, guidance on how the long-standing contractual requirement that registrars give notice to, and obtain consent, from each registrant for uses of any personally identifiable data submitted by the registrant should apply to registrations involved in the transition.
 Should any privacy issues emerge from these transition discussions that were not anticipated by the WG and which would require additional policy consideration, the Implementation Review Team is expected to notify the GNSO Council of these so that appropriate action can be taken.

 As required by Recommendation #3, ICANN staff conducted a legal review of law applicable to the transition of data from a thin to thick model and communicated the results of this review to the IRT in a Legal Review Memorandum dated 8 June 2015 (the “Legal Review Memo”).
-The Legal Review Memo focused its analysis on a survey of data protection laws within the EU, and based on that analysis advised the IRT that “there are some important and legitimate questions relating to data protection obligations under local law that must be addressed” as a part of the Thick Whois Policy implementation.
-The Legal Review Memo further advised the IRT that the legal requirements regarding the disclosure and transfer of personal data to the relevant registries “trigger particular attention” in relation to the implementation of the Thick Whois Policy. (p.
-6)
+The Legal Review Memo concluded that “the analysis undertaken did not reveal any additional privacy issues not already considered by the Expert Working Group that would be implicated in the transition of data from a thin to a thick Whois model. “ The Memo focused its analysis on a survey of data protection laws within the EU, and based on that analysis advised the IRT that “there are some important and legitimate questions relating to data protection obligations under local law that must be addressed” as a part of the Thick Whois Policy implementation.
+It concluded that, in the current legal environment, obtaining consent from domain name registrants “is likely to be the most expedient way of addressing the transition to thick Whois,” and noted that “registrars and registries must determine how best to manage their operations as they work to ensure they do not violate principles of local laws.”